1 / 2

 What's Inside

 The worksheet features two distinct sections designed to reinforce conceptual understanding.
-The first part presents a visual matching activity where students connect images of a deer, shark, and sheep to their respective food sources (meat, plants, or both).
+The first part presents a visual matching activity where students connect images of animals, such as a rabbit or bear, to their respective food sources.
 The second section focuses on vocabulary acquisition, providing fill-in-the-blank sentences to define the scientific terms herbivore, carnivore, and omnivore.
 A full answer key is included for immediate feedback.

 Zero-Prep Workflow

-• Print: Print the single-page document in seconds.
+• Print: Print the document in seconds (1 minute).

 • Distribute: Provide the worksheet to students for independent or small-group work (10 minutes).